musella/Ganja/README.md

 # Welcome to GAN Jet Analysis (Ganja)

-After checking out the git repository, compile the analyzer with `scram b -j 4`.
+After checking out the git repository, move to the `GanjaTree` directory, and compile the analyzer with `scram b -j 4`.

 Then move to the `test` directory and run the config with `cmsRun ganjatree_cfg.py`.
 By default it will loop over the first 100 entries of a QCD Pt50-80 MC file found in: